electricimp/XBee/README.md

 | *address16bit* | Integer | The 16-bit address of the device that initiated the many-to-one route request |
 | *address64bit* | String | The 64-bit address of the device that sent the many-to-one route request |

-## Class Methods: Advanced Zigbee
+## Class Methods: Advanced Zigbee ##

-### enterZDMode()
+### enterZDOMode() ###

 This convenience method is used to prepare the local XBee module for Zigbee Device Objects (ZDO) and the Zigbee Cluster Library (ZCL) operation.
 Essentially, it uses an AT command to return explicit receipt data via the UART, a requirement for correctly making use of ZDO and ZCL.
 It also confirms that you are operating in API mode.

-### exitZDOMode()
+### exitZDOMode() ###

 This method returns the local XBee module to ‘standard’ API mode.

-### sendZDO(*address64bit, address16bit, clusterID, ZDOpayload[, transaction][, frameid]*)
+### sendZDO(*address64bit, address16bit, clusterID, ZDOpayload[, transaction][, frameid]*) ###

 This convenience method provides an easy way to send ZDOs to the specified remote device using its 64-bit and/or 16-bit address.
-The Zigbee network’s Co-ordinator module can always be reached at the 64-bit address 0x0000000000000000.
-To broadcast to all devices on the network, pass in the 64-bit address 0x000000000000FFFF.
+The Zigbee network’s Co-ordinator module can always be reached at the 64-bit address `0x0000000000000000`.
+To broadcast to all devices on the network, pass in the 64-bit address `0x000000000000FFFF`.
 The value passed into *clusterIO* identifies the ZDO cluster, while *transaction* is the Zigbee transaction sequence number, an unsigned 8-bit value (0-255) used to identify the transaction (akin but not necessarily equal to the optional frame ID); it is used to match response to request and is optional.

 *ZDOpayload* is a blob containing the data to be sent to the remote module(s); the method adds the transaction sequence number to the payload before sending it to the local module for transmission.